 If one follows the Schwedengasse South, turns left at the Ringstrasse and left again at Gartenaugasse, one finds the Mühlgasse on the immediate right.
-Here two towers indicate the line of the extended southern wall.
+Here a square tower and a half-round bastion indicate the line of the extended southern wall.

 In addition, the two towns were granted a number of favours and privileges that greatly enhanced prosperity.
-These included the right to insist that all goods passing through the two towns should be offered for sale for a certain amount of time — only being allowed to proceed onwards if no local merchant was interested in buying them.
+These included the right to insist that all goods passing through the two towns should be offered for sale for a certain amount of time ̶̶ only being allowed to proceed onwards if no local merchant was interested in buying them.
 These privileges initiated a period of an economic boom and during the sixteenth century, affluent citizens would send their children to universities as far afield as Padua in the South and Jena in the North.
 Trade contacts extended from the Mediterranean to the North and Baltic Seas.
 Those who could afford to, wore cloth from Flanders and seasoned their food with spices that were imported from the East via Venice.

-At Untere Landstraße 52, there is the Gattermann House with an ornately decorated bay-window built on the corner that extends over two stories.
+At Untere Landstraße 56, above the chemist’s shop, there is a fresco of a wine-grower with a vine.
+Further on, at number 57 on the other side of the street, there is a house with Late Gothic window frames that also date from this period.
+Retracing one’s steps to Untere Landstrasse 52, there is the Gattermann House with an ornately decorated bay-window built on a corner and which extends over two stories.
 Both round and rectangular bay-windows were built so that proud house owners could look out over the street and show themselves to the world.

 The Gattermann House

-Returning to the Untere Landstrasse, at the Tägliche Markt, the Obere and Untere Landstrasse meet and from the North, the Marktgasse leads onto the Tägliche Markt.
-As its name implies, at the Tägliche Markt, a daily market was held and the crossing was an important intersection and each of the four houses was adorned with a personification of one of the seasons.
-Thus the above the apothecary, there is a personification of Summer, whilst the house diagonally opposite shows Winter warming his hands over a brazier.
+Returning to the Untere Landstrasse, at the Täglicher Markt, the Obere and Untere Landstrasse meet and from the North, the Marktgasse leads onto the Täglicher Markt.
+As its name implies, at the Täglicher Markt, a daily market was held and the crossing was an important intersection and each of the four houses was adorned with a personification of one of the seasons.
+Thus above the apothecary, there is a personification of Summer, whilst the house diagonally opposite shows Winter warming his hands over a brazier.
 As the effigies were painted, Summer, having a dark tan, was referred to as a moor and the apothecary on the ground floor is known as the Moor Apothecary.
 Today the original statue, complete with its paint can be seen in Museum Krems.

-In 1532, the house was evidently destroyed by fire as on the Obere Landstrasse side, below the statue, an inscription reads:
+In 1532, the house was destroyed by fire as on the Obere Landstrasse side, below the statue, an inscription reads:

 In this year of 1532 when Emperor Charles waged war against the Turks, this house was burnt down but within two years, Wolfgang Kappler, medicus, built the same.